GUIDE: ADA ROOM SIGNAGE REQUIREMENTS

 braille

-Braille requirements include:
+Braille requirements

 • Positioned directly below corresponding tactile text